ojaksch/MiSTer_tty2rpi/Setup.md

-# Setting a the Raspberry Pi
+# Setting up a the Raspberry Pi

 In this HowTo I assume that you are already familiar with setting up a Raspberry Pi.